Skip to main content

 Prepare for winter driving conditions

-Road users are urged to take extra care during the darker months and be prepared for the challenges of winter driving.
+Road users are urged to take extra care during the colder, darker months and be prepared for the challenges of winter driving.

 Take extra care on roads